 "He's had a nice summer of grass and we hope he will have a successful season ahead.”
 Tommys Law

-Second in two Irish point-to-points behind a couple of smart types, shaping very much like a stayer, Tommys Law was snapped up for £75,000 by Lucinda Russell.
+Conditions: handicap hurdles/chases over two and a half miles and further Second in two Irish point-to-points behind a couple of smart types, shaping very much like a stayer, Tommys Law was snapped up for £75,000 by Lucinda Russell.

-I’m sure it was more than just his encouraging point-to-point form that inspired the purchase, as Tommys Law is out of a half-sister to Do It For Dalkey and from the family of Silver By Nature; both trained by Lucinda and flourishing as staying chasers, with Silver By Nature reaching a peak mark of 156.
+I’m sure it was more than just his encouraging point-to-point form that inspired the purchase, as Tommys Law is out of a half-sister to Do It For Dalkey and from the family of

-And hopes were high for Tommys Law coming into last season – Jodie Standing, author of the superb “Point-to-Point Recruits” which is published ahead of each season, highlighted him as one to keep a very close eye on.
+Point-to-Point Recruits which is published ahead of each season, highlighted him as one to keep a very close eye on.

-He was subsequently sent off 3/1 for his rules & bumper debut on heavy ground at Carlisle, but could only manage a distant 5th.
-It’s easy to forgive that run given the conditions, and clearly all was not well given that wind surgery and a 117-day absence followed.
+It’s easy to forgive that run given the conditions, though, and clearly he was not fully fired up given wind surgery and a 117-day absence followed.

-Switched to hurdling with a tongue-tie fitted, another heavy defeat followed but he took a notable step forward to finish second at Ayr next time out, staying on well over two-miles.
-The form is modest but it was a run that augured well for the future.
+Switched to hurdling with a tongue-tie fitted, another heavy defeat followed, but he took a notable step forward to finish second at Ayr next time out, staying on well over two miles.

-Last seen at the Perth festival in late April, he would have been an impressive winner of a Novice Hurdle if a certain Willie Mullins hadn’t been in the process of securing the British Trainers’ Title.
-Tommys Law was no match for the useful Stoke The Fire, who won easily, but Tommys Law did at least try and make a race of it in finishing a respectable second.
+Tommys Law was no match for the useful Stoke The Fire, who won easily, but Russell's inmate did at least try and make a race of it in finishing a respectable second.

-With an opening mark of 112, I expect Tommys Law to make an impact in handicaps particularly once stepped up in trip.
-He will be of strong interest over fences should connections decide to go down that route – and I hope they do given his point-to-point experience and his pedigree.
+He will be of strong interest over fences, should connections decide to go down that route – and I hope they do given his point-to-point experience and his pedigree.

 Lucinda Russell:

-“Tommy’s Law should be winning this season, and he is likely to go novice chasing.”
+“Tommys Law should be winning this season, and he is likely to go novice chasing.”